ianmbloom/gudni/README.markdown

 Kernels.cl currently includes all opencl code.
-This is referenced by the EmbeddedOpenCLSource.hs On some build systems changing to Kernels.cl won't trigger a recompile of EmbeddedOpenCLSource so a small change to EmbeddedOpenCLSource (such as adding whitespace) is needed to get the new OpenCL code changes to be embedded.
+This is referenced by the EmbeddedOpenCLSource.hs On some build systems changing to Kernels.cl won't trigger a recompile of EmbeddedOpenCLSource so a small change to EmbeddedOpenCLSource (such as adding whitespace) is needed to get the new OpenCL code changes to be reembedded.

 CLUtil: